JunYuHuang/learn-c-the-hard-way-code/32-double-linked-lists/README.md

     - makes a variable / function private?
   - `unshift`: insert at start of list (as a new first element)
   - `shift`: i.e. removes / pops a list's first element
+  - consider reading The Algorithm Design Manual book
+  - programming idiom:
+    - a conventional way to do something in a programming language
+    - e.g. "hello world" program

 ## How To Improve It